$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

 \subsubsection{A calculation example}

-We sketch by an example our approach how to calculate the (colored) Khovanov-Rozansky $\mathfrak{sl}_n$-link homologies.
-We want to stress three things again before we start: The possibility for calculations is just \textit{one application} of our translation.
-Moreover, it follows from Rouquier's universality Theorem (Corollary 5.7 in~\cite{rou}) that all link homologies using the MOY-calculus as underlying uncategorified framework and analoga of Khovanov's original differentials have to give the \textit{same} result (very, very roughly: The $\mathfrak{sl}_n$-web space $W_n(\Lambda)$ is \textit{the} $\dot{\Uu}_q(\mathfrak{sl}_m)$-representation of highest weight $\Lambda$ and there is only \textit{``one''} categorification of this).
-Thus, we do not need neither matrix factorizations nor $\mathfrak{sl}_n$-foams (we need them to show that everything \textit{works}).
-Another point we would like to add: Our framework has enough local properties to perform an analogue of Bar-Natan's \textit{``divide and conquer'' algorithm} from~\cite{bn3}.
-His local simplifications seems to correspond on our side to the \textit{categorification of the higher quantum Serre relations} by Sto\v{s}i\'{c}, see Sections 4 and 5 in~\cite{sto1}.
-Life is short, but this paper is \textit{not}: We only sketch how this should work in Remark~\ref{rem-betterway}.
-Now the example: This is the Hopf link example that also appears in the Examples~\ref{ex-Hopf} and~\ref{ex-hopfnew} where the reader can find the pictures.
+We sketch by an example our approach to calculate the (colored) Khovanov--Rozansky $\mathfrak{gl}_n$-link homologies.
+We want to stress three things again before we start: the possibility for calculations is just one application of our translation.
+Moreover, it follows from Rouquier's universality theorem (see \cite[Corollary 5.7]{rou}) that all link homologies using the MOY-calculus as underlying uncategorified framework and analogs of Khovanov's original differentials have to give the same result (very, very roughly: the $\mathfrak{gl}_n$-web space $W_n(\Lambda)$ is the $\dot{\Uu}_q(\mathfrak{gl}_m)$-representation of highest weight $\Lambda$ and ``there is only one categorification'' of this).
+Thus, we do not need neither matrix factorizations nor $\mathfrak{gl}_n$-foams (we need them to show that everything \textit{works}).
+Another point we would like to add: our framework has enough local properties to perform an analogue of Bar-Natan's ``divide and conquer'' algorithm from \cite{bn3}.
+His local simplifications seem to correspond on our side to the categorification of the higher quantum Serre relations by Sto\v{s}i\'{c}, see Sections 4 and 5 in \cite{sto1}.
+Life is short, but this paper is not: we only sketch how this should work in Remark \ref{rem-betterway}.

+Now the example: this is the Hopf link example that also appears in the Examples \ref{ex-Hopf} and \ref{ex-hopfnew} where the reader can find the pictures.
 We set $n=3, m=6$ and we have colored the two positive crossings with the colors $1$ (left component) and $2$.
-The presentation via $F_i^{(j)}$'s is
+The presentation via $F_i^{(j)}$ is